 Allow the oven to heat to 425°F. Place the flour and the salt into a sifter and sift together into a large mixing bowl.
 Work the butter into the mixture with your hands until completely combined.

 Make a well in the center of the mixture.
 Add the egg and pour in 1/2 cup of the buttermilk.
 Use your hands and work the mixture into a soft dough adding the remaining buttermilk as needed.

 An optional drop or two of yellow food coloring will make your scones especially golden in color for St Patrick's Day.

 Lightly flour a flat surface and place the dough on the flour.
 Roll the dough with a lightly floured rolling pin until it's one inch thick.
 Using a round cookie cutter, cut 16 two-inch round pieces.
 Brush each round with the egg white.

 Place the cinnamon in a shaker or small bowl.
 Add the sugar and shake or mix until completely combined.
-Shake the cinnamon sugar mixture over each scone to taste.
-Bake 18 minutes or until a golden brown.
+Shake the cinnamon sugar mixture over each scone to taste, if preferred.
+Bake 18 minutes or until tops are a golden brown.

 Note: Self-rising soda-bread flour works best for these scones, if you can find it.
 If not, any self-rising flour will work too.
 Makes about eight servings.

 The golden cinnamon scones are delicious when served for breakfast fresh from the oven and buttered.

 But, without the cinnamon, they can also be served in a bowl with lime green jello cubes and sweetened whipping cream for an amazing flavor.
 Yummy!